immijimmi/codedepth/README.md

 ###### Generates scores for how many layers of local imports/exports are in a file

+##### Supported Languages
+- Python 🟢
+- Lua 🟢
+- JavaScript 🟡 (Some styles of import statement may not be detected as a dependency)

 ## Dependencies

 You will need Graphviz installed as an application - installation instructions can be found at https://graphviz.org/download/